It's useful to be aware of your possibilities when choosing a fabric for your swimwear line or a future buy.

 What fabric should you use for swimwear?

-You can also look for polyester blends with the same percentage of spandex.
+Additionally, search for polyester blends containing the same amount of spandex.

 How much fabric do I need for a swimsuit?

 You'll need to purchase thread, bust pads, and swimsuit elastic in addition to fashionable swimwear fashion fabric and lining fabric in amounts ranging from 12 to 34 yd (0.46 to 0.69 m) of each.